hmcts/k8s-env-injector/README.md

 kube-system       Active   4d3h
 ```

-3. Deploy an app in Kubernetes cluster, take `sleep` app as an example
+Create a test deployment in your namespace, the following is an example that can be used for quick results:

 ```
-$ cat <<EOF | kubectl create -f -
+cat <<EOF | kubectl create -f -
 apiVersion: apps/v1
 kind: Deployment
 metadata: